nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![Sequence Diagram for find command](images/FindSequenceDiagram(Logic).png)

-Please refer to the sequence diagrams in [UI Component](#ui-component) and [Logic Component](#logic-component) for details about how classes in UI and Logic interact to execute a find command.
+Please refer to the sequence diagrams in [UI Component](#ui-component) for details about how classes in UI interact to execute a find command.

 ### Graphical analysis of game entries